Jacques Benoist-Méchin

 Jacques Michel Gabriel Paul Benoist-Méchin (1 July 1901 – 24 February 1983) was a French far right politician and writer.
 He was born and died in Paris.
-Well known as a journalist and historian, he later became prominent for his collaborationism under the Vichy regime.
-After his conviction in 1947 and release from prison in 1954, he became an Arab world expert in the second part of his life.
+Well known as a journalist, he later became prominent for his collaborationism under the Vichy regime.
+After his conviction in 1947 and release in 1954, in the second part of his life he became a historian, with a focus on the Arab world, and in 1981 won the Prix Broquette-Gonin.

 Early years

 Benoist-Méchin was educated at leading schools in Switzerland and the United Kingdom as well as the Lycée Louis-le-Grand before attending the Sorbonne.
 He subsequently served in the French Army, spending the period from 1921 to 1923 as part of the forces involved in the occupation of the Rhineland.
 He then became a journalist, working for the International News Service from 1924 to 1927 and was appointed editor of L'Europe Nouvelle in 1930 by Louise Weiss.